Lung Metastases

 Do you have any of these symptoms?

-The diagnosis of suspected pulmonary metastases is radiological and is established by means of simple chest radiology and high-definition thoracic axial tomography (CT).
+The diagnosis of suspected pulmonary metastases is radiological and is established by plain chest X-ray and high-definition thoracic computed tomography (CT).
+Chest magnetic resonance imaging (MRI) and positron emission tomography (PET) are also used in the process of detection and confirmation of such lesions.

 The treatment of patients with lung metastases is defined by the treatment of the primary tumor.